DieterBaum/qt-fsarchiver/README.md

 sudo apt update
 sudo apt install qt-fsarchiver

 qt-fsarchiver-terminal is installed with the deb packages as well as with the launchpad installation.
-The version of qt-fsarchiver-terminal is checked.
-If the version is incorrect, the program is terminated.

 Program call:
 Partial starters are installed.
-By double-qt-fsarchiver is started.
+By double-qt5-fsarchiver is started.
 Start qt-fsarchiver in a terminal: qt-fsarchiver

 The handling of qt-fsarchiver is simple:

-At the beginning the root password is requested in a dialog window.
-Under Settings > Basic Settings the Checkbos Password can be used to select whether the password is shown on or not.
-Please note: If the root password is incorrect, a hint to terminate the program is given.
-The program will be terminated hard.
-An empty password is detected and an error message is displayed.
 Using the menu option "Actions" from the toolbar or the following actions can be selected:
 "Partition backup/restore partitions", "Partition backup/restore over a network", "MBR/GPT backup / restore your files", "Directories save/restore" and "clone HD, create oder restore an Image".
 The program automatically detects if the Master Boot Record or GUID partition table must be secured.